SAP/spartacus-docs/_pages/dev/server-side-rendering-in-spartacus.md

 ### angular.json

-Add the following configuration to your existing angular.json (under projects.<your-project-name>.architect).
+Add the following configuration to your existing `angular.json` (under `projects.<your-project-name>.architect`).

-Remember to replace string "<your-project-name>" with your project name.
+In the following example, remember to replace the string "<your-project-name>" with your project name (such as `mystore`, for example).

 ```json
 "server": {